 All non-tandem jump students must take our USPA-approved, Solo First Jump Course.
 This is your first step in becoming a licensed skydiver.
 The first jump course encompasses all of the training necessary to undertake your first solo skydive.
 The course lasts around 6 to 7 hours, and consists of classroom instruction designed to develop practical skydiving skills.
-You will spend Friday evening and part of Saturday morning learning all about the sport of skydiving.
-The course will wrap-up around 11 o’clock Saturday morning, after which you’ll be ready to make your very first skydive (weather permitting).

 To streamline the training process and maximize efficiency, your first solo jump will be a static line jump from 3,500 ft. above the ground.
 During a static line jump, your parachute is deployed automatically after you exit the aircraft.
 Training is focused on a stable body position, canopy flight, and landing.
 An instructor will ride with you in the aircraft to ensure you exit safely, but you are solo – wearing your own individual parachute system and not connected to an instructor.
 After you exit the airplane, another instructor on the ground will assist you in landing, using a hand-held radio.

 Progress faster in your skydiving training with jumps from full altitude, working on freefall skills!
 After completing our Solo Skydive First Jump Course and your first static-line jump, you are eligible to switch to the AFF Program.
 Unlike the Static Line Program, the AFF Program is considered “accelerated” because you will experience full freefall on every single jump.